 Here are a few easy steps to picking the perfect theme and getting started.

-1. Establishing your ideas
+1. Establishing your ideas for theme wedding

 When it comes to picking themes, the ideas are endless.
 Unless you and your significant other already have a strong vision agreed upon, it’s best to start with something basic and build your way from there.
 You also need to consider how feasible a certain idea may be.
 For example, a niche theme that feels personable to you might confuse others, especially if you decide to keep an offbeat dress code for guests.
 Therefore, it’s easier to start with something small like colour (you might choose the colour blue) and keep adding to the tapestry as more ideas come along.